adriangb/scikeras/README.md

     $ python -m pip install pre-commit

-  From the root of the geopandas repository, you should then install `pre-commit`:
+  From the root of the repository, you should then install `pre-commit`:

     $ pre-commit install